nataliethistime/songdown-app/README.md

 # Changes

+### 0.1.3
+- Removed the release and deploy script. #dumbidea
+- Fixed transposing of chords when there were brackets involved.

 ### 0.1.1 (2015-02-13)
 - Added a 404 page for requests that don't go through.
 - Added a script which releases and deploys the site to Github and Heroku respectively.